 Why Choose Cromwell Law?

-Our collaborative attorneys have collectively represented 27 clients within the Bozeman, Missoula, Billings, and Hi-Line areas.
-Audrey Cromwell is the most experienced collaborative attorney in Montana and a leader of the collaborative movement.
+Audrey Cromwell has represented 30+ collaborative clients within the Bozeman, Missoula, Billings, and Hi-Line areas.
+She is the most experienced collaborative attorney in Montana and a leader of the collaborative movement.
 Cromwell Law created both the Bozeman Collaborative Professionals practice group and the Missoula Collaborative Professionals practice group to further the practice of collaborative law in Montana.
-Both Audrey and Layla are extensively trained in collaborative practice, mediation, negotiation, and advanced collaborative practice.
+Audrey is extensively trained in collaborative practice, mediation, negotiation, and advanced collaborative practice.